-- The company should have Minimum Net Owned Fund (NOF), which should be calculated as per RBI definition, of Rs.
+- The company should have a minimum Net Owned Fund (NOF), which should be calculated as per RBI definition, of Rs.
 200 lakhs.
 (Equity Share Capital, not Preference Share Capital)

 - Open a bank account, keep a sum of at least Rs.
 200 lakhs, free of any liens.

-- At least one full-time director should be from banking or NBFC background.
+- At least one full-time director should be from a banking or NBFC background.